FRC1756-Argos/2023-Robot/README.md

 The **Bash Guards** are all the way back, inside the robot to their n-stops.

 The **Arm assembly** needs to be reasonably close to the stow position (not up and out).

+**Arm Extension Warning**: Because of the use of the function `ExtensionFromRotation()`, the extension has a condition where it can believe it "wraps" around.
+To home, the extension treats some absolute value as zero degrees [0-360), if the extension is *physically* held beyond this zero, the absolute encoder might read 359° rather than 0° (or any other value beyond the home) causing the extension to "wrap around" and initialize the motor with completely incorrect soft limits, and current position.

+Ex: You home the arm at absolute encoder 5° (which may map to 0 in extension depending on gearing of encoder rotation to extension), the arm is homed at an absolute encoder value of 3° because it was mechanically held past 5° before start.
+The extension now believes it's at 357° (which may be an extension of 30 in).
+A huge error!

 ## Controls